+A number of issues that come up in the real world are not good in once in the bankruptcy world.
+Receiving a lump sum social security payment is one of them.
 There are many people that are about to file for bankruptcy or have already filed for bankruptcy and realize that they will be receiving a lump sum payment from the Social Security Administration for payment owed to them for prior months (sometimes years).
-This is normally a cause for celebration, since you will now receive what is owed to you by the government.
+At times it is not clear when the funds will be received or if they will be received at all.
+Receiving a lump sum payment is normally a cause for celebration since you will now receive what is owed to you by the government.
 However, the most prevalent fear out there is that because they are about to file for bankruptcy, or have already filed for bankruptcy, they may lose some or all of those funds.
 Well, we are here to help you settle those fears.

 Social Security benefits are exempted from the bankruptcy estate.
 What is a bankruptcy estate?
 A bankruptcy estate is created when you file for bankruptcy protection.
 The bankruptcy estate essentially includes all assets that you have in your name, whether it is real or personal property, tangible or intangible goods.
 We use exemptions to protect those assets.
 Since Social Security benefits are exempted from the bankruptcy estate, it means that these benefits are protected against creditor collection, including levies, garnishment, or any other legal process.